What Is the Compressor of the Refrigerator? Explained Simply

 Signs of a Faulty Compressor

 If your fridge isn’t working properly, it might be because of the compressor.
-The compressor helps cool the fridge, so when it has problems, your fridge might not work right.
+The compressor helps cool the fridge, so when it has problems, your fridge might not work properly.
 Here are some signs that your compressor could be faulty:

 - Fridge is not cooling properly: If your fridge can’t keep your food cold, it could be because the compressor isn’t working well.